DevsoIO/floatplane-filter-extension/README.md

 [![Extension Screenshot](https://i.postimg.cc/Pr89KnNZ/Screenshot.png)](https://postimg.cc/dLw5tX2t)

+## Installation
+At the moment this extension is not available on the Chrome Store.
+I'm not sure whether it ever will be as I obviously don't want to publish something under Floatplane without permission from Floatplane/Linus Media Group.

+Therefore, download the repository and extract somewhere on your PC.
+Then in Chrome URL go to `chrome://extensoons` and then ensure developer mode is enabled.
+Click `Load Unpacked` and then select the directory where you extracted the project

 ## Limitations
 As mentioned above, I built this specifically for LTT as they upload all of their different YouTube channels